pro1mantis/NinjaGameLinux/README.md

 Enjoy!

-The game version (full version) v2 was comming.
+The game version (full version) v2 is comming.

 Pleas share the game!!!